Students leaving WMG Academy go on to apprenticeships, university or work. Read some of our success stories here.

 Joel’s mum said: “I am delighted we took the big risk of leaving his old school as Joel was very happy at WMG and he’s now very happy in life.
 He was exposed to industry standard practice and that’s down to coming to WMG Academy.”

-Miranda is a civil engineering student at Coventry University and feels her time at WMG Academy equipped her with skills difficult to find at other schools and colleges.
+Miranda is now a qualified Civil Engineer with Morgan Sindall, after graduating with a Masterd Degree from Coventry University.
+She feels her time at WMG Academy equipped her with skills difficult to find at other schools and colleges.

 “Before WMG Academy I thought it would be hard to be a woman in engineering, but now it doesn’t make any difference.
 If you are good at something and enjoy it you shouldn’t let anyone or anything stop you.”